Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/tf_overview_cft/_index.md

 ## Before you start

 In Transfer CFT you use the CFTTF utility, referred to as XPPTF in TrustedFile, to perform secured exchanges.
 To use this functionality your Transfer CFT key must include the Trusted File option.
-The Transfer CFT key is located in the file: <span class="code">`$CFTDIRRUNTIME/conf/cft.key`</span>.
-If your product key does not include the Trusted File option if you try to execute the CFTTF program, an error will occur and an error message is displayed in the CFTLOG file: <span class="code">`CFTR19E XPPCFG_Error_#20:_Invalid_product_key`</span>.
+The Transfer CFT key is located in the file: `$CFTDIRRUNTIME/conf/cft.key`.
+If your product key does not include the Trusted File option if you try to execute the CFTTF program, an error will occur and an error message is displayed in the CFTLOG file: `CFTR19E XPPCFG_Error_#20:_Invalid_product_key`.

 Transfer CFT delivers useable examples that automatically implement TrustedFile in your preprocessing and post processing flow.
 The next section describes the delivered samples.